-Situated on the Costa Del Sol, Malaga is a coastal town known for its high-rise hotels and resorts settled on yellow-sand beaches.
+Situated along the Costa Del Sol, Malaga is a coastal town known for its high-rise hotels and resorts settled on yellow-sand beaches.
 From the Moorish history to the modern time, the city is full of surprises.
-To help you exploring Malaga we have prepared a list of 19 cool places and things to do. in Malaga!
+To help you exploring Malaga we have prepared a list of 19 cool places and things to do in Malaga!
 Are you ready?
 Let’s go!

 TourScanner is the No 1 meta-search engine for tours & travel activities.
 Search over 15 bookings websites and find your ideal travel activity at the best price.